conan-io/docs/examples/tools/google/bazeltoolchain/build_simple_bazel_project.rst

 and a *main/BUILD* file which defines the *demo* bazel target and it's in charge of using ``fmt`` to build a simple string formatter application.

-Let's have a look at each file content:
+Let's have a look at each file's content:

 .. code-block:: cpp
     :caption: **main/demo.cpp**